Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

 Alright, let's think what we need to change to implement the UTXO set.
 Currently, the following methods are used to find transactions:

 1. `Blockchain.FindUnspentTransactions` – the main function that finds transactions with unspent outputs.
-It's this function where iteration of all blocks happens.
+It's this function where the iteration of all blocks happens.
 2. `Blockchain.FindSpendableOutputs` – this function is used when a new transaction is created.
 If finds the enough number of outputs holding required amount.
 Uses `Blockchain.FindUnspentTransactions`.
 3. `Blockchain.FindUTXO` – finds unspent outputs for a public key hash, used to get balance.
 Uses `Blockchain.FindUnspentTransactions`.
 4. `Blockchain.FindTransaction` – finds a transaction in the blockchain by its ID.
-Iterates over all blocks until finds it.
+It iterates over all blocks until finds it.

 As you can see, all the methods iterate over blocks in the database.
 But we cannot improve all of them for now, because the UTXO set doesn't store all transactions, but only those that have unspent outputs.
 Thus, it cannot be used in `Blockchain.FindTransaction`.